kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-This KEP proposes extending the Vertical Pod Autoscaler (VPA) to support use cases where each pod under a DaemonSet should have different resource requests and limits.
+This AEP proposes extending the Vertical Pod Autoscaler (VPA) to support use cases where each pod under a DaemonSet should have different resource requests and limits.
 This is implemented by adding a `Scope` field to the VerticalPodAutoscaler API, which initially supports a value of `node`,